-The second of our detailed posts on the Bill looks at the rules which allow a contract to be modified without the need to follow a procurement law-compliant process: as those used to dealing with procurement law will know, if a contract is substantially modified then that is treated as if a new contract had been awarded.
+This post looks at the rules which allow a contract to be modified without the need to conduct a new procurement law-compliant process: as those used to dealing with procurement law will know, if a contract is substantially modified then that is treated as if a new contract had been awarded.
 What are the changes and what impact are they likely to have?

 What are the key changes?